rajacsp/rajacsp.github.io/docs/about-deepak-sood/projects/31-techie-talks-podcast-architecting-data-at-scale.md

 ## Part 1: The Data Engineer's Mindset (Approx. 8 mins)

-Kuldeep's Question: Welcome, Deepak!
+Kuldeep's Question: Welcome, CSP!
 With over 8 years of experience, you've seen a lot.
 How would you describe the core role of a modern data engineer, and how has that role evolved over your career?

 **My Points:**